 Read More

-Of course, you can get more than that with certain transfer partners and the right itinerary.
-But that typically requires a lot of research, and if you don’t have the time, savvy or desire for that, the Sapphire Reserve still makes maximizing your points easy.
+Now, you can get more than that with certain transfer partners and the right itinerary.
+But this typically requires a lot of research, and if you don’t have the time, savvy or desire for that, the Sapphire Reserve still makes maximizing your points easy.

 What’s more, if you have other cards that earn Ultimate Rewards, you can transfer points earned with those cards to your Reserve account.
 For example, I have the Chase Freedom FlexSM, which gives me 5 points per dollar on rotating categories and travel booked through Chase.
 If I transfer those points to my Reserve account and use them to book travel, the effective rate is 7.5%, which you’ll be hard-pressed to find elsewhere.